In This Article

 The “Nutrition” section starts with “My Food List.”
 It has 300+ foods, categorized as:

 The food recommendations are AI-selected.
-They’re developed after comparing my results against Viome’s collection of data.
-They’re not provided by doctors or nutritionists, actual experts who are experienced in this area.
+They were developed after comparing my results against Viome’s collection of data.

 I clicked on “View Score” to get more details.